Ruger AR-556: Overview

 The standard model makes use of a traditional direct impingement with a 7 in carbine length gas system and has a cold hammer forged 4140 chrome-moly steel barrel with 1:8 in twist rifling and a birdcage style flash hider.
 The bolt is machined from 9310 alloy steel, and the furniture included is a CAR-15 style handguard without aluminum heatshields, an M4 buttstock, and a Ruger designed pistol grip.
 The included sights are a fixed front sight post and a Ruger Rapid Deploy rear flip-up sight.
 The gas block and sight post design is proprietary to Ruger and includes a quick detach sling swivel socket and bayonet lug.

 The MPR model uses a 9 in mid-length gas system and a radial port muzzle brake, and also includes a free-float handguard with M-LOK accessory slots and a continuous top picatinny rail, and either a Magpul or B5 Systems buttstock and pistol grip.

 The AR-556 Pistol has a 10.5 in barrel with a free float handguard with M-LOK slots and an SB Tactical SBA3 Pistol Stabilizing Brace, and is also available in .300 AAC Blackout and .350 Legend.

 All models include a standard 30 round Magpul PMAG in the box, except those sold in states with magazine capacity limits where a 10 round aluminum magazine is included.

+Criminal use

+There have been five recorded shootings involving the Ruger AR-556: